scalawithcats/scala-with-cats/src/pages/case-studies/validation/conclusions.md

 Many functional programmers come to prefer avoiding subtyping, as it plays poorly with implicit resolution and type inference, but there could be an argument to use it here.
-As always the best decisions depend on the context in which the could will be used.
+As always the best decisions depend on the context in which the library will be used.